-As providers know, the healthcare marketplace is ever-changing for beneficiaries, providers and government alike.
+As providers know, the healthcare marketplace is ever-changing for beneficiaries, providers, and governments alike.
 To adapt and evolve, the Division of Medicaid & Long-Term Care (MLTC) has been working with stakeholders for more than two years to update the payment methodology for nursing facilities.

 Medicaid is committed to continued transparency through this process.
-As part of a listening and presentation tour across Nebraska, Division teammates committed to creating a webpage to keep stakeholders up to date.
+As part of our engagement with stakeholders, MLTC created this webpage to keep stakeholders up to date.

 In November, Medicaid has been taking a close look at the feedback stakeholders have sent about the payment redesign project.
 Medicaid has been adjusting our plans to include additional feedback from stakeholders.